smok-serwis/smok-client/docs/how-to-start.rst

 (or fail) when a call is finished.
 If you failed an operation, you should raise the following inside your future:

-.. autoclass:: smokclient.exceptions.OperationFailedError
+.. autoclass:: smok.exceptions.OperationFailedError
     :members:

 A reason has to be given, it is an enum

-.. autoclass:: smokclient.exceptions.OperationFailedReason
+.. autoclass:: smok.exceptions.OperationFailedReason
     :members:

 When you're done, don't forget to close the `SMOKDevice`, since it spawns 3 threads and makes temporary files with the certificate content, if you provide them not by files, but by file-like objects.

-During invoking the :meth:`smokclient.pathpoint.Pathpoint.get` you might get the previous exceptions, but also a new one:
+During invoking the :meth:`smok.pathpoint.Pathpoint.get` you might get the previous exceptions, but also a new one:

-.. autoclass:: smokclient.exceptions.NotReadedError
+.. autoclass:: smok.exceptions.NotReadedError
     :members:

 ::